SEND Information report for Southery Academy 2018-19

 Have your say

 We can shape and develop provision for all of our learners ensuring achievement for all.
-This SEN report declares our annual offer to learners with SEN, but to be effective it needs the views of all parents/carers, learners, governors and staff.
-So please engage with our annual process to ‘assess plan, do and review’ provision for SEN.
+This SEND report declares our annual offer to learners with SEND, but to be effective it needs the views of all parents/carers, learners, governors and staff.
+So please engage with our annual process to ‘assess plan, do and review’ provision for SEND.